flub78/multitenant/doc/attachements.md

 ## Requirements

-* Download URL must be secured, which means that it must not possible to guess URL from another file from a legitimate URL.
-You may be allowed to download your bills, but not the ones of another user.
+* Download URL must be secured, it must not be possible to guess an url to retrieve something.

 * It should be possible to attach a file to about anything identified by its table and id.
 I can attach a file to user 3 or to bill line 3482.

-* It must be possible to attach several files to an item or to limit to certain number.
+* It must be possible to attach several files to an item or to limit to a certain number.

 * In some cases it will be possible to attach many files to an item in others cases only one file will be allowed for one purpose.
 For example a user picture, uploading another one will replace the previous one.